jestjs/jest/CONTRIBUTING.md

 ### Security Bugs

-Facebook has a [bounty program](https://www.facebook.com/whitehat/) for the safe disclosure of security bugs.
-With that in mind, please do not file public issues; go through the process outlined on that page.
+See [SECURITY.md](./SECURITY.md) for the safe disclosure of security bugs.
+With that in mind, please do not file public issues; go through the process outlined there.

 ## How to Get in Touch